miguelcoria94/SQL_and_PostgreSQL_BC/Section1.md

     population INTEGER, - this is a column for the population and the type is a Integer area INTEGER - this is the same as the population )

+Keywords are in all caps and Idetifiers are in all lower case